HarshRajGithub/Heart_Failure_WebAPP/README.md

 # Heart Failure Prediction Using LSTM, Random Forest & Streamlit Web App 🩺💔
-♥ Used LSTM model to Identify the Type of Chest Pain in Patient From -
+♥ Used LSTM model to Identify the Type of Chest Pain in Patient Among -

    ❊ ATA: Atypical Angina